Chart Color Schemes

 Karratha ranks among the top 25% of areas assessed nationally for overall employment performance

-Some residents commute elsewhere for work based on Census working population to local population count.
-Over the 12 months to June 2025, labour force levels decreased by 2.5%, while employment declined by 2.6%, leaving unemployment broadly flat.
-In contrast, Rest of WA saw employment rise by 1.1% and unemployment fall by 0.6 percentage points during this period.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Karratha.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
-Applying these projections to Karratha's employment mix suggests local growth of approximately 5.3% over five years and 11.7% over ten years.
+Over the year to June 2025, labour force levels decreased by 2.5% and employment declined by 2.6%, leaving unemployment broadly flat.
+In contrast, Rest of WA saw employment rise by 1.1% and unemployment fall by 0.6 percentage points.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Karratha's employment mix suggests local growth of approximately 5.3% over five years and 11.7% over ten years, based on a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment